Chiropractic massage — an overview

-The use of chiropractic massage in no way conflicts with the basic philosophy of most chiropractors, which is based on the belief that the body possesses enormous self-healing power and many, if not all, musculoskeletal maladies can be adequately addressed without surgery or even medication.
-As chiropractic has evolved over the years, many practitioners have moved away from strict adherence to the philosophy of founder Daniel David Palmer, who insisted in 1895 that 95 percent of all diseases are caused by spinal disorders and can be cured or prevented through vertebral adjustments.
-Today’s chiropractor continues the tradition of treating back or neck problems non-surgically, but most are open to the use of additional conservative methods such as mild pain medication, physical therapy, and massage.
+The use of chiropractic massage fits with the idea of properly adjusting the spine to relieve pressure that is at the core of modern chiropractic medicine.
+As chiropractic medicine has evolved over the years, many practitioners have moved away from strict adherence to the philosophy of founder Daniel David Palmer, who insisted in 1895 that 95 percent of all diseases are caused by spinal disorders and can be cured or prevented through vertebral adjustments.
+Many chiropractors now continue the tradition of treating back or neck problems nonsurgically, but are open to the use of additional conservative methods such as physical therapy, nutritional counseling and massage.

 The goal of chiropractic massage is to stimulate blood flow by rubbing, stroking, and kneading targeted muscle groups.
-Increased blood flow oxygenates the muscles, improving the delivery of key nutrients that help eliminate acids or other waste products that might cause pain or stiffness.
+Increased blood flow oxygenates the muscles, improving the delivery of key nutrients that help relieve pain or stiffness.
 There are many types of therapeutic massage to choose from, including:

 - Swedish massage